Mountains Forecast

 Ulster

-Or you can get a 10-day forecast for any location in Ireland on the desktop version of our website homepage – simply zoom into the Weather Map and click anywhere on the island of Ireland.
+Or you can generate a 10-day forecast for any location in Ireland on the desktop version of our website homepage – simply zoom into the Weather Map and click anywhere on the island of Ireland (example below).
 The hourly forecast above it will update to that location.
 This feature is also available on Android Chrome browser by ticking the Desktop site option.

 www.met.ie homepage on desktop - click on weather map